s-batish/tango-tennis/README.md

     - Scroll to the bottom of the page and either click "Enable Automatic Deploys" in the Automatic deploys section or "Deploy branch" in the Manual deploy section.
 ### Forking the Project
 - Follow the steps below to fork this project,:
-    - Locate the hangman repository: https://github.com/s-batish/tango-tennis
+    - Locate the tango-tennis repository: https://github.com/s-batish/tango-tennis
     - Click the 'Fork' button at the top right of the page.
 ### Cloning the Project
 - Follow the steps below to clone this project: